-• 5 IPCs if Axis powers control all of the following territories: Sumatra, Java, Borneo, and Celebes.
-Theme: Strategic resource centers.
-United States The United States, wanting to remain neutral, nonetheless has strong pro-Allies sentiments.
+The United States, wanting to remain neutral, nonetheless has strong pro-Allies sentiments.
 Separated from world conflicts by two great oceans, it's particularly anxious to not once again get involved in another European war only twenty-some years after the last one.
 With its military standing ranked no higher than 12th or 14th in the world, and with a serious isolationist mood in the country, only with the outrage felt by its people by a sudden and deliberate attack by an Axis power will the United States end its neutrality and go to war.
 However, the growing danger presented by the strengthening of the Axis powers may soon force it to reconsider this position.

 Political Situation: The United States begins the game at war with no one.
-In addition to the normal restrictions (see "Powers Not at War with One Another," page 14), while it's not at war with Japan, the United States may not move any units into or through China or end the movement of its sea units in sea zones that are adjacent to Japanese-controlled territories.
+In addition to the normal restrictions (see "Powers Not at War with One Another," page 14), while it's not at war with Japan, the United States may not move any units into or through China or end the movement of its sea units in sea zones that are adjacent to Japan-controlled territories.
 While not at war with Germany or Italy, the United States may end the movement of its sea units on the Europe map only in sea zones that are adjacent to U.S. territories, with one exception: U.S. warships (not transports) may also conduct long-range patrols into sea zone 102.
 The United States may not declare war on any Axis power unless an Axis power either declares war on it first or captures London or any territory in North America, or Japan makes an unprovoked declaration of war against the UK or ANZAC, after which it may declare war on any or all Axis powers on its following turn.
 However, if it's not yet at war by the Collect Income phase of its third turn, the United States may declare war on any or all Axis powers at the beginning of that phase.
-This is an exception to the rules for declaring war (see "Declaring War," page 11), which may normally be done only at the beginning of the Combat Move phase.
+This is an exception to the rules for declaring war (see "Declaring War," page 11), which may normally be done only at the beginning of the Combat Move phase (and which the United States may still opt to do on its fourth or later turn).

 National Objective and Bonus Income: The objective of the United States is to become "the Arsenal of Democracy" and defeat the Axis powers.
-To reflect this objective, the United States collects bonus IPC income during each of its Collect Income phases in the following situations: When the United States Is at War:
+To reflect this objective, the United States collects bonus IPC income during each of its Collect Income phases in the following situations:

+When the United States Is at War:

-- 10 IPCs if the United States controls all of the following territories: Eastern United States, Central United States, and Western United States.
-Theme: Basic national sovereignty. - 5 IPCs if the United States controls all of the following territories: Alaska, Aleutian Islands, Hawaiian Islands, Johnston Island, and Line Islands.
-Theme: National sovereignty issues. - 5 IPCs if the United States controls all of the following territories: Mexico, South Eastern Mexico, Central America, and West Indies.
+- 10 IPCs if the United States controls all of the following territories: Eastern United States, Central United States, Western United States.
+Theme: Basic national sovereignty. - 5 IPCs if the United States controls all of the following territories: Alaska, Aleutian Islands, Hawaiian Islands, Johnston Island, Line Islands.
+Theme: National sovereignty issues. - 5 IPCs if the United States controls all of the following territories: Mexico, South Eastern Mexico, Central America, West Indies.
 Theme: Defense treaty and trade obligations. - 5 IPCs if the United States controls Philippines.
 Theme: Center of American influence in Asia. - 5 IPCs if there is at least 1 United States land unit in the territory France.
 Theme: Great Alliance collaboration.
-GLOBAL RULES China Japanese expansion into China in the early 1930s was designed not only to control China's resources, but also to eliminate British, American, and Soviet influence in the area.
-Japan wants to isolate China from all external aid.
-Political Situation: China begins the game at war with Japan.
-China can't declare war on a European Axis power unless one of those powers first either declares war on China or moves units into a territory into which Chinese units are allowed to move.
-A state of war between China and one Axis power won't affect its relations with the other Axis powers.
-National Objective and Bonus Income: China's objective is to resist Japanese expansion into China and establish support from other powers in the struggle against Japan.
-To reflect this objective, China collects bonus IPC income during each of its Collect Income phases in the following situation: When China Is at War: